How To Test Golf Cart Batteries: Practical Guide To Inspect Properly

 5 – Load Testing

-The load testing is slightly an advanced method of golf cart battery testing.
+The load testing is a slightly advanced method of golf cart battery testing.
 This method can be done using a battery load tester.

 It’s a common practice that you can see anywhere in automotive and golf cart workshops.
 The main purpose of load testing is to test and analyze the sustainability of a battery regarding how much load it can carry while considering its overall capacity.